-Traditional arts across the performing arts, form a common language for Singaporeans to connect with one another within diverse communities.
-On a national level, traditional arts comprising the deeply rooted cultural and artistic expressions from each of our major ethnic groups, play a vital role in strengthening our cultural identity.
+Traditional arts form a common language for Singaporeans to connect with one another across diverse communities.
+On a national level, it plays a vital role in strengthening our cultural identity as the traditional arts comprises the deeply rooted cultural and artistic expressions from each of our major ethnic groups.
 At the personal level, traditional arts provide a focal point for Singaporeans and artists to explore their roots as a rich source of inspiration and innovation to develop distinctive content.

 A Culturally Rich Landscape